briardew/MiCASA/README.md

 The main configuration files are `src/CASA/defineConstants.m` and `bin/post/setup.sh`.
 The former defines the CASA model settings along with input and output directories and the latter post processes.
-It is not necessary to run this for personal installs.
+It is not necessary to run the post processing for personal installs.

 You may make changes to these configuration files that you won't want a `git pull` to overwrite.
 In such a case, try